cutlerCLI/cutler/README.md

 > [!TIP]
 > If you still can't find a suitable installation method, consider looking at the latest GitHub release.
 > Or, consider the periodic release workflows which have a 90-day retention period.

+> [!IMPORTANT] > Prebuilt binaries are compiled on and shipped from macOS 14 on arm64 architecture.
+> Expect it to work on suitable Macs with same architecture.

 ## Usage